 Three tips for this job:

-- Install the top half of the switch into the keyboard sideways, not up and down.
+- Install the top half of the switch while holding the keyboard vertically, not when it’s lying on the desk.
 Don’t fight gravity if you don’t have to.
 Upside down would be even better, but I felt silly about doing that.

 - Get a set of the pointiest tweezers you’ve got.